(March 3, 1938–November 29, 2013)

 Devotion to Jeff

 Shelbie’s 57 year marriage to Jeff was a true love story.
 In fact, it was a Sacred Harp love story since Shelbie met Jeff at a Sacred Harp singing and married him just a few months later.
 They devoted their entire lives to singing and teaching and supporting Sacred Harp singings.
 (They sang for the first recordings by the Sacred Harp Publishing Company in the 1960s.)
 Few of the people they taught have become great singers and have even performed at famous places such as the Ryman venue.
 Shelbie absolutely respected Jeff, and Jeff respected Shelbie.
-They were also partners in business so they spent almost all of their time together over at least the past 35 years … working together, singing together, and enjoying retirement together.
+They were also partners in business so they spent almost all of their time together over at least the past 35 years … working together, singing together, and enjoying retirement as suggested by the Retirement Financial Advisor, together.
 It was special that Shelbie was able to return home early from rehab to be with Jeff for his final few days.

 A Fine Singer, Leader, and Teacher